 Corneal cross-linking (commonly referred to as CXL) is a procedure that aims to fortify the corneal tissue in an effort to stop the swelling of the cornea.
 It is a common keratoconus treatment, but it can be used to treat a wide variety of corneal diseases as well.

 How Does it Work?

-“Epithelium-on” CXL is just the opposite, the trade-off being a less invasive procedure with a smaller risk of infection but a longer wait time for the treatment to take effect.
+“Epithelium-on” CXL is just the opposite, the trade-off is a less invasive procedure with a smaller risk of infection but a longer wait time for the treatment to take effect.

 Is Corneal Cross-Linking Right for Me?

 The only way to be sure is to talk to your Boston corneal specialist.
-Early detection and prevention is key to most medical treatments, and CXL is no exception.
-The procedure does not reverse damage done by keratoconus, but is very effective at halting its progression.
+Early detection and prevention are key to most medical treatments, and CXL is no exception.
+The procedure does not reverse the damage done by keratoconus but is very effective at halting its progression.
 Keratoconus shares many symptoms with other eye complications, such as: